apatsufas/homebridge-tapo-p100/README.md

 I created the plugin for personal use and wanted to share it with other people too.

+Maybe you would consider buying me a [coffee](https://www.paypal.me/AZimnas)

 ### Thanks / Credits

 Ported from the Python library https://github.com/fishbigger/TapoP100 (by @fishbigger) to Nodejs.